 We love whippets, are active in showing and other events with our dogs and occasionally strive to improve on our dogs.
 That means we are active in dog competition events and may breed a litter of pups here and there.
+We are an AKC Breeder of Merit.
 We promise that our litters will always be well thought out and purposeful.
 Though we have been in whippets for over 20 years, our first litter was in 2019.

 ANY reputable breeder should at least have CURRENT heart and eye clearances, to show you.
 Breeders should also list those health clearances with the Canine Health Information Center (OFA).
 For more info on making sure you get your pup from a responsible breeder, we highly suggest reading our page ON BREEDERS before starting your search.

-We only have 4 dogs at our property but we have several of our dogs placed with wonderful people throughout the State of Florida.
+We only have 4 dogs at our property but we have several of our dogs placed with wonderful people throughout the State of Florida and beyond.
 We have a Hobby breeder permit from Palm Beach County in FLorida W-3HB-19-P0793409

 I was introduced to the dog show world when I got my first whippet (Riley) from Yvonne Sovereign of Sowagla whippets.
 I started showing him in 1999.
 Though he never pointed, Riley went on to get quite a few ribbons of Reserve Winners dogs showing at AKC dog shows, got his CGC title, and was my heart dog.
 I got a couple of additional dogs trying to find a suitable show quality whippet until 2004 when I had my first child.
 I stayed as a one whippet household until 2012 when I decided to, once again, dive into the world of showing whippets.
 I have owner handled finished my own dogs and have shown and pointed a few whippets for friends.